 Spare to Share

 Throughout the Sharing Solutions Programme we gathered learning and collated best practice from the schemes, which we used to create a Sharer’s Toolkit.
 This is a guide for practitioners hoping to set up a scheme for sharers, or improve their provision for those subject to the SAR.
 The toolkit also includes lots of useful and downloadable document templates.

 We used the learning from Sharing Solutions as a basis to produce Spare to Share (PDF) This toolkit supports social housing providers and their partners to create and support shared tenancies in the social housing sector.
 It is aimed at local authorities and registered social housing providers who are proposing to use, or already using, their housing stock to house sharers.

 This area of work is developing rapidly so we would welcome your input and any information you have on projects in your area.

-We are funding a number of projects, in different housing markets, in North London, in Hull, in East Wales and in Stoke who are piloting approaches to sharing in social housing and we will be sharing their experiences.
-See Crisis Help to Rent Programmes.
+We have funded a number of projects, in different housing markets, in North London, in Hull, in East Wales and in Stoke who are piloting approaches to sharing in social housing and we will be sharing their experiences.
+See our Sharing in Social Housing Report for a summary of the findings.

 We can help